Asadata Dafora

+Dafora is best remembered for his work in dance and music.

 Early years

 Austin Dafora Horton was born into the Creole ethnic group on 4 August 1890 in Freetown, British Sierra Leone.
-The son of John 'Johnnie' William Horton, the Freetown city treasurer, and his wife, a concert pianist.
+He was the son of John "Johnnie" William Horton, the Freetown city treasurer, and his wife, a concert pianist.
 Dafora grew up in a privileged household.
 Some doubt surrounds his family surname.
 Horton may have come from his great-grandfather, Moses Pindar Horton, a liberated African slave originally from Benin.
 Despite Dafora's own assertion in program notes for Kykunkor that his great-grandfather was a freed slave, dates indicate it was in fact Dafora's grandfather [Moses Pindar Horton] who experienced slavery and who was repatriated to Sierra Leone.
 His half sister was Constance Cummings-John, a well known Creole Pan-Africanist.

 Born into a prominent family, Dafora received a European education at the Wesleyan School in Freetown.
-However, he always maintained a keen interest in the study of indigenous African culture, especially traditions and languages, and 17 distinct African dialects.
+However, he always maintained a keen interest in the study of indigenous African culture, especially traditions and languages, and 17 distinct African languages.
 As a young man, Dafora travelled to Europe and studied at several opera houses in Italy to advance his musical training, learning English.
 French.
 Spanish.
 German and Italian.
 His crossover from choral music into the medium of dance happened purely by coincidence.
 He claimed that he went to a performance of West African songs in a German nightclub in 1910, and overwhelmed with homesickness, he broke out into traditional African dance.
 His performance was so well received that the club owner contracted him to train a group of dancers to celebrate the opening of the Kiel Canal.
 While touring with his dance troupe, Dafora was struck by how ignorant most people were about Africa and dedicated the rest of his career to exposing people to African culture.